 1/Saturday

-• ChiMe Activity Bulletin and Advertising Deadlines.
+• ChiMe Activity Bulletin Deadline.
 Last day for these submissions to the December ChiMe.
 Interested in organizing and hosting a virtual or in-person event?
 Find out how by checking out our guide to hosting events.

-• ChiMe Editorial Deadline.
+• ChiMe Editorial and Advertising Deadlines.
 Last day for editorial submissions to the December ChiMe.
 Please submit original articles, insights, puzzles, brain teasers, or short poems.
 Your fellow Chicago Area Mensa members would love to hear from you.

 • HalloweeM 49: Hip to Be 72 Continues! all day.
 The program offers something for everyone and there are always games and tournaments.
 Check out the PAAG (when it becomes available) for the starting times of today’s events.
 You’ll have plenty of opportunities to be stimulated by everything WeeM has to offer.
 Evening events include Pretentious Drinking, the Epicurean Experience, dancing and more.
 And please consider donating an hour or two of your time especially in hospitality—it’s the volunteers that make this RG so great.
 Can’t decide where to go for dinner—there are a lot of dining options near the hotel.